ALIGN: Word Association Learning for Cultural Alignment in Large Language Models: Framework Overview

-We focus on English (US) and Mandarin (CN) because they provide a clear cultural contrast for transfer experiments.
-These cultures differ in individualism vs. collectivism, emotional expression norms, and conceptual associations (as shown in our ``red'' example).
+\paragraph{Language and Culture Selection} We focus on English for US and Mandarin for China (CN) because they provide a clear cultural contrast.
+These cultures differ in individualism vs. collectivism, emotional expression norms, and conceptual associations (as illustrated in Figure~\ref{fig:motivation_example}).
+Additionally, both languages have large-scale, high-quality native speaker word association datasets available, making this a practically significant test case for cultural transfer learning. {While our study focuses on two cultures, the methodology can also be applied to others.
+Here, we focus on the mechanisms of training and evaluation framework.}